Sleep Diary Template: 2-Week CBT-I Log for Insomnia

 Example: You were in bed from 10:30 p.m. to 7:00 a.m.
 (510 minutes total time in bed).
 You estimate you slept about 5 hours 20 minutes (320 minutes).
 Your sleep efficiency is 320/510 x 100 = 62.7%.

-A sleep efficiency below 85% is clinically significant.
-Below 70% is common in people with moderate to severe chronic insomnia.
-Tracking this number across two weeks shows whether you’re improving or whether you need a more structured intervention.
+A sleep efficiency below 85% is the threshold most CBT-I protocols use to flag a problem worth treating.
+Below 70% is common in moderate to severe chronic insomnia.
+Tracking this number across 14 nights shows whether you’re drifting better, drifting worse, or stuck, and it’s the input a clinician uses to set your initial sleep restriction window.

 What to Do With Your Two-Week Data